Back to Blog

 Instant

-In the old world, 60% of your engineering budget went to "keeping the lights on."
-You paid smart people to manage dumb infrastructure.
-They spent their days configuring firewalls, rotating logs, and battling "it works on my machine" bugs.
+In the old paradigm, a staggering 60% of an engineering budget was often siphoned into "keeping the lights on."
+This meant allocating highly skilled engineers to manage — and often wrestle with — profoundly "dumb" infrastructure.
+Their days were consumed by configuring firewalls, rotating logs, and battling the perennial "it works on my machine" debugging nightmares.

 Key Insight